Optical Laboratory Technician

 Many optical laboratory technicians work for large, full-service labs where they perform specific tasks.
 Others work in smaller surfacing or edging labs.
 These may be linked with optical retail stores or optometrists’ practices.

-With time on the job, technicians may become supervisors in labs.
-Or they may move into related fields.
+With time, technicians may become supervisors or move into related fields.
 For example, they may sell safety programs to industry.
 Or they may sell and repair optometric diagnostic tools.
 Some technicians study to become dispensing opticians (see the Optician occupational profile).
 There is a trend toward training for one position or the other.

 This section shows the industries where the majority of people in this occupation work.
 The data is based on the 2016 Census.